-Originating in Germany, Christmas markets have spread throughout Europe and now form a staple of the festive period.
-Not only can you go shopping for Christmas gifts at the various stalls, but there’s also ample opportunity to feast on delicacies such as bratwurst and mulled cider.
+Originating in Germany, Christmas markets have spread throughout Europe and now form a staple part of the festive season.
+Not only can you find special gifts for loved ones, but there’s ample opportunity to feast on local delicacies, socialise with local people and explore new sites.

 Berlin is one of the best cities for getting into the Christmas spirit, as it turns into a wonderful blaze of fairy lights and roasted chestnuts around the Christmas period.
 One of the best markets to visit has to be the WeihnachtsZauber at Gendarmenmarkt, which is located in the centre of the city, surrounded by three of Berlin’s most impressive buildings: the Deutsche Dom, the Konzerthaus and the Franzozische Friedrichstadtkirche.

-The market has a cosy atmosphere with hundreds of stalls and a giant Christmas tree, with daily live performances taking place for visitors.
-An array of amazing products are on sale, but what really stands out is the food!
-A real mix, you can find anything from French specialties to German and Austrian cuisine, amongst many others.
+The market has a cosy atmosphere with hundreds of stalls and a giant Christmas tree, with daily live performances taking place for entertainment.
+With an array of amazing products on sale, what really stands out is the food!
+You can find everything from French specialties to German and Austrian cuisine.

 Where to stay: Hotels in Berlin